 Simply put, antioxidants help impede the cell damage caused by harmful molecules.

-As the body’s largest organ, skin plays a crucial role in protecting against oxidative stressors such as UV radiation, x-rays, cigarette smoke, air-borne allergens, mold and other toxins, industrial chemicals, pollution, emotional stress, and poor diet—all of which contribute to aging and disease and a lot of which we encounter everyday.
-In short, as we’ll see below, oxidative stress represents the imbalance between the production of free radicals and the body’s ability to use antioxidants to counteract their harmful effects.
+As the body’s largest organ, skin plays a crucial role in protecting against oxidative stressors such as UV radiation, cigarette smoke, pollution, emotional stress, and poor diet—all of which contribute to aging and disease and a lot of which we encounter everyday.
+In short, oxidative stress represents the imbalance between the production of free radicals and the body’s ability to use antioxidants to counteract their harmful effects.
 While our bodies are adept at producing antioxidants that balance the effects of oxidative stress, that ability lessens as we age and our skin—already compromised by the above assaults—produces less of the antioxidant-rich oils that protect it.

 Produced by the body and obtained through foods and topical application, antioxidants are integral to the body’s powerful defense system.
 Healthy skin produces antioxidants that interfere with the process by which a free radical atom or molecule, which is missing an electron and is thus rendered unstable, attacks the nearest stable molecule and absconds with a replacement electron—a bit of thievery that results in damage to all components of a cell including DNA, proteins, lipids and its membrane.
 The victimized molecule, now missing an electron, is transformed into a free radical in search of its own replacement electron, setting off a chain reaction of cellular disruption in which cells can grow and reproduce abnormally.
 Antioxidants neutralize that damage by offering up one of their own electrons, thereby helping to prevent cell and tissue breakdown that can result in further damage and disease—everything from wrinkles and hyperpigmentation to chronic conditions including cancer, cardiovascular disease, Alzheimer’s, Parkinson’s, and eye diseases such as cataracts and age-related macular degeneration.